bonavolontag/MyWebRSS/README.md

 							       /list			token (id)													success, [error], result { id, title, description, error (0 or 1), unread (articles count) }
 							       /show			token (id), feed (id), [articles_count], [page]				success, [error], feed (title), result { id, title, description, url, image, date, feed (title), status ("" or "new" }
-							  /article/unread		token (id), article (id)									success, [error] /user/login			token (personna assertion)									success, [error], email
+							  /article/unread		token (id), article (id)									success, [error] /user/login			assertion (personna)										success, [error], token
+							       /logout			token (id)													success, [error]

 If the **success** variable returned is set to 0, the **error* variable indicate the reason of failure (the name of the parameter of the request, or a full sentence).

 The **result** variable, if present, is an array and includes the variables shown between the {}.

-For each request, the Token (Persona assertion) is needed, to identify the user.
-The request **/user/login** checks it and returns the email address associated with the assertion.
+For each request, the Token is needed, to identify the user.
+The request **/user/login** checks the Persona assertion and returns the email address associated with it, and generate a token.

 The use of HTTPS allow more secure exchanges, for the sending of the the Token.